flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Network Speeds

-Standard 4G is around five times faster than 3G and all the networks offer that, but some go above and beyond with faster services such as LTE-A, and that’s before we get to 5G, which we’ll also look at.
+Standard 4G is around five times faster than 3G and all the networks offer that, but most go above and beyond with faster services such as LTE-A, and that’s before we get to 5G, which we’ll also look at.

 Network